-- Encourage communities to leverage this data to engage with local community members and policymakers to generate data-driven local health narratives that initiate conversations that lead to action; and
+Encourage communities to leverage data to engage with local community members and policymakers to generate informed conversations that lead to action; and

 MEET THE GRANTEES

-Get to know the grantees and their funded projects by exploring the map below and stay tuned for updates on the status of their important work.
+Get to know the grantees and their funded projects and stay tuned for updates on the status of their important work.